-Finance income was affected by development in the U.S. Dollar compared to the Euro, where the strengthening of the U.S. Dollar remains the primary driver for the development in finance income.
-Finance expenses are significantly affected by convertible notes in form of interest and amortization charges.
-In addition, the conversion option embedded in the convertible notes is recognized and measured at fair value, where a non-cash fair value adjustment was recognized through finance expenses.
+Finance income and finance expenses are affected by development in the U.S. Dollar compared to the Euro, primarily driven by conversion of monetary positions in U.S. Dollar into Euro, including marketable securities, cash and cash equivalents, receivables and payables, convertible notes and royalty funding liabilities.
+Finance expenses are significantly affected by convertible notes and royalty funding liabilities in the form of interest and amortization charges.
+In addition, the conversion option embedded in the convertible notes is recognized and measured at fair value, where a non-cash fair value adjustment was recognized through finance income in the year ended December 31, 2023.
 Similarly, subsequent reporting periods may result in significant non-cash finance income or expenses.
-For further details, please refer to "Equity Risk" in section "Qualitative Disclosures about Market Risk" of this "Item 5 A Operating and Financial Review and Prospects-Operating Results" and Note 15, "Financial Assets and Financial Liabilities".
+For further details, please refer to "Equity Risk" in section "Qualitative Disclosures about Market Risk" of this "Item 5 A. Operating and Financial Review and Prospects-Operating Results" and Note 16, "Financial Assets and Liabilities".

-Finance income for the year ended December 31, 2022 was \in 52.2 million representing a decrease of \in 7.5 million compared to the year ended December 31, 2021.
-This decrease was primarily attributable to a decrease of \in 14.3 million in net foreign exchange currency gains, primarily driven by foreign exchange loss on convertible notes, partly offset by an increase in foreign exchange gain from cash, cash equivalents and marketable securities, denominated in U.S. Dollars.
-In addition, the decrease is partly offset by an increase of \in 6.7 million in interest income from marketable securities and bank deposits.
+Finance income for the year ended December 31, 2023 was ε 43.9 million representing a decrease of ε 8.3 million compared to the year ended December 31, 2022.
+This decrease was primarily due to ε 32.4 million lower exchange rate gains, partly offset by ε 14.7 million gain on derivative liabilities compared to a loss on derivative liabilities in 2022 and ε 9.4 million higher interest income from marketable securities and bank deposits.

-Finance expenses for the year ended December 31, 2022 was \in 50.5 million representing an increase of \notin 46.6 million compared to the year ended December 31, 2021.
-This increase was primarily driven by interest and amortization charges on convertible notes of \notin 25.9 million, remeasurement loss on derivative liabilities of \notin 15.5 million and transaction costs of \notin 4.2 million, which represents a portion of the total transaction costs attributable to the derivative component of the convertible notes financing in March 2022.
+Finance expenses for the year ended December 31, 2023 was \in 44.1 million representing a decrease of \in 6.4 million compared to the year ended December 31, 2022.
+This decrease was primarily due to a gain on derivative liabilities in 2023 compared to a \in 15.5 million loss on derivative liabilities in 2022, partly offset by \in 13.4 million interest expense, primarily attributable to higher amortization charges and interest on convertible notes and royalty funding liabilities, and \in 4.3 million lower transaction costs attributable to the convertible notes financing.